 As adopted by the Commission, the POWER investment priorities build upon ARC's strategic investment goals.
-The focus of ARC's POWER Initiative for FY 2022 will remain on investments that are regional, strategic, and focused on the economic revitalization of coalimpacted communities and regions.
+ARC's POWER Initiative for FY 2023 will continue to focus on investments that are regional, strategic, and focused on the economic revitalization of coal-impacted communities and regions.

-Project proposals need not include all the following POWER investment priorities to be considered for funding, but all applications will be reviewed for their ability to address at least one of these priority areas.
+Project proposals need not include all the following POWER investment priorities to be considered for funding; however, all applications will be reviewed for their ability to address at least one of these priority areas.

-- 1. Building a Competitive Workforce - Projects investing in workforce training should stress the potential for upward mobility for the participants.
-This can be accomplished through upskilling, retooling, and establishing clear, defined career pathways in training programs that accommodate continued growth. - Workforce projects should aim to increase labor participation rates by not only targeting underemployed workers, but also through recruiting and training people who have dropped out of the workforce. - Proposals for training programs should be supported with evidence that indicates a demand for that particular skillset in the area to be served.
-Evidence can include letters from local businesses and business groups expressing a need or analyses of local and regional labor markets. - 2.
-Fostering Entrepreneurial Activities - Access to capital.
+- 1. Fostering Entrepreneurial Activities - Access to capital.
 ARC seeks to increase private investment capital available to small and medium-sized businesses across the Region through the POWER program.
 ARC supports the formation, operation, and capitalization of a range of development finance activities.
-ARC encourages investment made with the intent of generating measurable social or environmental returns and a financial return (also known as impact investing). - All access-to-capital projects must supply additional information as outlined in Appendix A. - Creation, support, and growth of entrepreneurial ecosystems.
+ARC encourages investment made with the intent of generating measurable social or environmental returns and a financial return (also known as impact investing). - All access-to-capital projects must supply additional information as outlined in APPENDIX A: Additional Guidelines for Access-to-Capital Projects. - Creation, support, and growth of entrepreneurial ecosystems.
 ARC research has identified several key components of strong entrepreneurial ecosystems: market access, capital, talent, business assistance, infrastructure, and culture/community leadership.
 Projects should target and strengthen multiple components in a region.
-ARC's research on entrepreneurship can be found at http://arceco.creconline.org/.
+ARC's research on entrepreneurship can be found at http://arceco.creconline.org/. - Development and deployment of entrepreneurship education programs that seek to lay the groundwork for a shift in a region's entrepreneurial culture, especially those that work in concert with science, technology, engineering, and math (STEM)

+initiatives.

-- Development and deployment of entrepreneurship education programs that seek to lay the groundwork for a shift in a region's entrepreneurial culture, especially those that work in concert with science, technology, engineering, and math (STEM) initiatives. - Invest in a region's natural and cultural assets and creative enterprises through activities that increase entrepreneurship.
-Project activities in this area should be integral to a region's overall economic development strategy and result in realistic, measurable economic benefits.
+- o Invest in a region's natural and cultural assets and creative enterprises through activities that increase entrepreneurship.
+Project activities in this area should be integral to a region's overall economic development strategy and result in realistic, measurable economic benefits. - Proposals to use POWER funds for tourism-related capital investments, including construction and acquisition, must meet ARC's Policy for the Development of the Travel and Tourism Industry, found in ARC Project Guidelines, Appendix A.

-3. Developing Industry Clusters in Communities
+2. Developing Industry Clusters in Communities